-In the light of a profit squeeze due to increasing on-line competition, rising costs and the consumer slowdown a major high street retailer, with thousands of properties, was faced with having to save money without compromising the safety or smooth running of its stores.
+In the light of a profit squeeze due to increasing online competition, rising costs and the consumer slowdown a major high street retailer, with thousands of properties throughout the UK, was faced with having to save money without compromising the safety or smooth running of its stores.

 All contractors were put through the PQQ (Pre Qualification Process) which led to a rationalisation via natural wastage where there were overlapping tasks being carried out by more than one contractor or where contractors were not able to demonstrate that they were fit to carry out the work they had been attending.
 Reasons for this ranged from inadequate training and insurance cover to an inability to meet the required response times without subcontracting and therefore increasing costs and risks to the business due to lack of control of the work being carried out.